made-ml-in-prod-2021/ilyabasharov/README.md

 ```
 ├── online_inference <- Code for Homework2 (see additionals inside)
 │
-└── README.md <- this file which you are reading right now
+└── README.md <- this file you are reading right now
 ```

 ## Installation